Sex and the City season 6: Production

-The sixth season of Sex and the City was produced by Darren Star Productions and Warner Bros.
-Television, in association with HBO Original Programming.
+The sixth season of Sex and the City was produced by Darren Star Productions and in association with HBO Original Programming.
 The series is based on the book of the same name, written by Candice Bushnell, which contains stories from her column with the New York Observer.
 The show featured production from Antonia Ellis, Jane Raab and series star Sarah Jessica Parker, also an executive producer alongside Michael Patrick King, John Melfi, Cindy Chupack, and Jenny Bicks.
 Episodic writers return for the fourth season included Bicks, Chupack, Allan Heinberg, King, Julie Rottenberg, and Elisa Zuritsky.
 New writers enlisted for the season included Nicole Avril, Jessica Bendinger, and Amy B. Harris.
 The season was directed by returning directors Allen Coulter, King, Charles McDougall, Michael Spiller, and Alan Taylor.
 Directors new to the series included Martha Coolidge, Michael Engler, and David Frankel.
 Confirmed as the last season of the series, Sex and the Citys sixth season aired twelve episodes during the summer of 2003 and eight episodes from January to February 2004.
 The season was filmed from May 2003 to January 2004.